What to Consider Before You Hire in Field Service

 Before you hire, take into consideration that the average cost per hire for a business is $4,129.
 That’s a large sum to pay just to find the right candidate.
 And that’s on top of expenses like their salary, insurance costs, and benefits.

-In concept, hiring an extra hand may seem like a great idea, but on paper it might translate differently.
+In concept, hiring an extra hand may seem like a great idea, but on paper, it might translate differently.
 And the last thing you want is to be in the midst of the hiring process exceeding what your business can afford.
 Therefore, it’s important that you have the right budget set aside before you hire a new team member.

 It’s easier said than done, though.
 That’s why we’ve broken down how you can calculate if your business can support a new hire: